Is Disney World Open On Thanksgiving? | Holiday Travel Tips!

-Not only is Walt Disney World open on Thanksgiving is actually one of the busiest days of the year to visit any of Disney World's four theme parks.
+Not only is Walt Disney World open on Thanksgiving, it is actually one of the busiest days of the year to visit any of Disney World's four theme parks.

-Magic Kingdom, EPCOT, Animal Kingdom and Hollywood Studios are open 365 days a year and this includes all major holidays like Christmas, Thanksgiving and New Year’s day.
+Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios are open 365 days a year, including all major holidays like Christmas, Thanksgiving, and New Year’s Day.

 Magic Kingdom is especially busy on Thanksgiving, but the other three parks will also see much higher than usual wait times and have also closed due to maximum capacity in previous years.